 The package is available on github and is also distributed on the STScI-maintained AstroConda channel. wfc3tools contains the python wrapper modules that call the calwf3 pipeline executables (whose source code is written in C), as well as other auxiliary functions.
-The pipeline modules (calwf3, wf3cte, wf3ccd, wf32d, wf3rej, wf3ir) are described in detail in Chapter 3 of this book.
+The pipeline modules (calwf3, wf3cte, wf3ccd, wf32d, wf3rej, wf3ir) are described in detail in Section 3.4 of this book, along with an example of calwf3 manual reprocessing in Section 3.5.2.
 Here we briefly describe the other tools.
-The boldface paragraph titles correspond to the module name, and link to the read-the-docs resources which contain a more detailed documentation.
+The boldface paragraph titles correspond to the module name and link to the read-the-docs resources which contain a more detailed documentation.

 Given an image specified by the user which contains a subarray readout, return a full-frame image with the subarray implanted at the appropriate location.

 Plot statistics for a specified image section up the ramp of an IR MultiAccum image.
 Sections from any of the SCI, ERR, DQ, image extensions can be plotted.
 A choice of mean, median, mode, standard deviation, minimum and maximum statistics is available.

 Plot the stack of MultiAccum sample values for a specified pixel in an IR multiaccum image.
 Pixels from any of the SCI, ERR, DQ, or TIME image extensions can be plotted.

 Prints information about a WFC3/IR MultiAccum image, including exposure time information for the individual samples (readouts).
 The global information listed (and the names of the header keywords from which it is retrieved) includes:

 - the total number of image extensions in the file (NEXTEND)

 - the name of the MultiAccum exposure sample sequence (SAMP_SEQ)